 Chapter 4 – Reflection of Light

-Chapter 4 speaks about what light is and how the reflection of light takes place.
-As we know light is a form of energy.
-Light helps us in seeing the objects.
+Chapter 4 discusses what light is and how the reflection of light takes place.
+As we know, light is a form of energy.
+Light helps us in seeing objects.
 This takes place when the light is either coming from the object or getting reflected from the object.
-Concepts such as plane mirror, convex mirror, concave mirror, and reflection from these mirrors are covered in this chapter.
+Concepts such as plane mirrors, convex mirrors, concave mirrors, and reflections from these mirrors are covered in this chapter.

 Following is the table explaining the number of questions that are present in Chapter 4: